NaomiTheAshenOne/SuperSpeed-Visualiser/README.md

 * Type "Python", press enter and install it with the microsoft store pop up (DO THIS EVEN IF YOU'VE ALREADY INSTALLED USING PYTHON WITH THE SETUP EXE)

-* After it install type "pip install pygame"
+* After it installs type "pip install pygame"

 * Then just enter "python3 .\Visualiser.py" in a cmd prompt in the folder the Visualiser.py is stored.